-Learners will use nehiyawewin to give and receive information, socialize and celebrate, interpret and produce talk, and inquire about culture.
+Learners will use Dene to give and receive information, socialize and celebrate, interpret and produce talk, and inquire about culture.

-produce talk, and inquire about culture .
-Outcomes At the nēhiyawēwin 20 level, the learner will Indicators This is evident when the learner 20.4.1 20.4.1 Perform language functions that allow the learner to receive and give information. discusses plans (e.g., going to the library, going for coffee, meeting for volleyball) follows simple instructions for doing something (e.g., brush teeth, wash face, write on the board) uses nēhiyawēwin to persuade or convince (e.g., ēkā takohtēci wīpac, kikaati-sipwēhtānaw .
-You'll arrive soon and then we will get ready to leave . Ēkā kimiwahki wāpahki, kika-nitawi-pakāsimonaw, kakwē-kaskimēw or kakwēsākōcimēw) Providing it doesn't rain, we will go and swim uses questions to understand new idea develops ways of organizing and clarifying personal thinking and ideas seeks information to help formulate personal understanding asks questions, asks for repetition to clarify understanding 20.4.2 20 .4 .2 Perform language functions that allow them to socialize and celebrate. uses inclusive language to welcome guests into the home, school or community (tawow! astam, pehtoke) uses language and other protocols governing relationships between and among people during ceremonies and special events demonstrates and uses language families and dialects-systematic sound differences and reasons for differences in vocabulary 20.4.3 20 .4 .3 Perform language functions that allow them to interpret communications. engages in previewing or hearing activities that orient to the discourse, such as providing background knowledge, recalling what is already known after hearing/viewing/reading discourse:

-- demonstrates by outlining, summarizing, paraphrasing and answeringquestions, comprehension of main idea and details - searches for meaning in the unspoken discourse, such as ellipses, symbols, metaphors - demonstrates recognition of language techniques used for effectiveness of presentation such as voice, or the use of metaphors - relates personally to a character or situation in moral stories

-Perform language functions that allow them to produce research .

-- identifies and inquires a need or purpose for collecting cultural information in consultation with kehte-aya

-- forms possible research or inquiry questions

-- identifies possible sources of information, resource people, written resources and media resources

-- approaches cultural resource people with appropriate protocol for collecting information

-- gathers and records information

-- processes and adapts information

-- scans for relevant information
+Outcomes Indicators At the Dene 20 level, the learner will This is evident when the learner 20.4.1 20.4.1 perform language functions that allow the learner to receive and give information. discusses plans (e.g., going to the library, going for coffee, meeting for volleyball); follows simple instructions for doing something (e.g., brush teeth, wash face, write on the board); uses Dene to persuade or convince (e.g., eka takohteci wipac, kika-ati-sipwehtanaw.
+You'll arrive soon and then we will get ready to leave.
+Eka kimiwahki wapahki, kikanitawi-pakasimonaw, kakwe-kaskimew or kakwe-sakocimew) Providing it doesn't rain, we will go and swim; uses questions to understand new idea; develops ways of organizing and clarifying personal thinking and ideas; seeks information to help formulate personal understanding; and, asks questions, asks for repetition to clarify understanding.
+20.4.2 20.4.2 perform language functions that allow them to socialize and celebrate. uses inclusive language to welcome guests into the home, school or community (tawow! astam, pehtoke); uses language and other protocols governing relationships between and among people during ceremonies and special events; and, demonstrates and uses language families and dialects- systematic sound differences and reasons for differences in vocabulary.
+20.4.3 20.4.3 perform language functions that allow them to interpret communications. engages in previewing or hearing activities that orient to the discourse, such as providing background knowledge, recalling what is already known; after hearing/viewing/reading discourse: demonstrates by outlining, summarizing, paraphrasing and answering questions, comprehension of main idea and details; searches for meaning in the unspoken discourse, such as ellipses, symbols, metaphors; demonstrates recognition of language techniques used for effectiveness of presentation such as voice, or the use of metaphors; and, relates personally to a character or situation in moral stories.
+20.4.4 20.4.4 perform language functions that allow them to produce research. identifies and inquires a need or purpose for collecting cultural information in consultation with Elders; forms possible research or inquiry questions; identifies possible sources of information, resource people, written resources and media resources; approaches cultural resource people with appropriate protocol for collecting information; gathers and records information; processes and adapts information; scans for relevant information; organizes information; and, records information in written form.
+20.4.5 follows protocol for acknowledging sources; perform language functions that allow them to produce communication. explores effective forms for recording and presenting and uses for research findings, such as CD-ROMs, video archives, children's literature; describes or narrates an experience, event or situation with supporting detail; e.g., life on the trapline, prepare wild game, setting a fishnet, or educational experiences; gives a set of instructions with appropriate sequence, rules, conditions and imperatives, such as how to make jam using blueberries or raspberries, or how to clean and tan a moose hide; and, discusses options using words for possibility, comparison, contrast and cause; e.g., compare and contrast artwork done by Saskatchewan artists, or discuss the pros and cons of living in the city.

-- organizes information

-- records information in written form

-- follows protocol for acknowledging sources

-- explores effective forms for recording and presenting and uses for research findings, such as CD-ROM's, video archives, children's literature